top of page

 Building on ITC background

-Our workshop was built upon the ITC's assessment of its global landscape for the next 4 years, as outlined in their 2022-2025 strategy plan (see illustration, p.13, click to enlarge).
+Our workshop was built upon the ITC's assessment of its global landscape to 2025, as outlined in their 2022-2025 strategy plan (see illustration, click to enlarge).

 The workshop also incorporated insights from earlier evaluation reports and interviews with key team members.
-We also focused on the DCP's three pillars of work: strategy, needs assessment & program design, and program implementation across the ITC's 175 partner countries.
+We also focused on the DCP's three pillars of work: strategy, needs assessment & program design, and program implementation in the partner countries.

 Workshop process

-Using innovative techniques like our future mapping exercise, we encouraged participants to reflect on their own opinions about the future and consider opportunities and challenges beyond the obvious.
+Using interactive exercises like our proprietary future mapping exercise, we encouraged participants to reflect on their own opinions about the future and consider opportunities and challenges beyond the obvious.
 This approach revealed diverse perspectives and fostered openness to nuanced opinions about future possibilities.

-Through a series of interactive exercises and collaborative work in 9 small groups, participants identified the main opportunities for each pillar of work through 2026 and mapped core tasks over the DCP's internal and external environments.
+Through collaborative work in 9 small groups, participants identified the main opportunities for each pillar of work through 2026 and mapped core tasks over the DCP's internal and external environments.
 The aim was to avoid abstract, unuseful talks and think both the pillar's future and its effects on the future DCP organisation in context.

 Groups then pinpointed gaps between the present and the future.
 The aim here was to make visible the gaps between the present and future possibilities in order to encourage bold improvement proposals.